jeqo/jeqo.github.io-src/content/posts/2022-05-11-kafka-quotas/index.md

 Both metadata values can be mixed to identify an application.
 User metadata tends to be easier to apply as if the cluster is secured then the value is always available.
-With `client.id` is more difficult as there is no out-of-the-box option to enforce it.
+With `client.id` it is more difficult as there is no out-of-the-box option to enforce it.

 Following the usage of user principal as the application identifier, it depends on how the credentials are used across the applications within a domain.